dnlmlr/cargo-clean-all/README.md

 ## Usage

-Clean all projects in the current working directory with the possibility to interactively deselect projects.
-(Interactive mode is enabled by default)
+Clean all projects in the current working directory with the possibility to interactively deselect projects
 ```
-cargo clean-all
+cargo clean-all -i
 ```

-Clean all projects in the home directory (and subdirectories) that haven't been compiled in the last 7 days.
+Clean all projects in the home directory (and subdirectories) that haven't been compiled in the last 7 days without interactive mode.
+This will still show the projects and ask for confirmation, but won't show the manual selection dialog
 ```
 cargo clean-all --keep-days 7 ~
 ```

-Clean all projects in the home directory (and subdirectories) that take up more than 10MB.
+Clean all projects in the home directory (and subdirectories) that take up more than 10MB with interactive mode.
 ```
-cargo clean-all --keep-size 10MB ~
+cargo clean-all -i --keep-size 10MB ~
 ```

 Clean all projects in the home directory (and subdirectories), excluding the Download and Documents directories.
+Since interactive mode is used, the projects in the ignored directories may still be manually added to the cleanup run.
 ```
-cargo clean-all --ignore ~/Downloads --ignore ~/Documents ~
+cargo clean-all -i --ignore ~/Downloads --ignore ~/Documents ~
 ```

 # Alternatives